pallets/click/docs/bashcomplete.rst

 Limitations
 -----------

-Bash completion is only available if a script has been installed properly and not executed through the ``python`` command.
-For information about how to do that see :ref:`setuptools-integration`.
-Also, click currently only supports completion for bash.
+Bash completion is only available if a script has been installed properly, and not executed through the ``python`` command.
+For information about how to do that, see :ref:`setuptools-integration`.
+Also, click currently only supports completion for Bash.

-Currently, bash completion is an internal feature that is not customizable.
+Currently, Bash completion is an internal feature that is not customizable.
 This might be relaxed in future versions.

 What it Completes
 -----------------

-Generally, the bash completion support will complete subcommands and parameters.
+Generally, the Bash completion support will complete subcommands and parameters.
 Subcommands are always listed whereas parameters only if at least a dash has been provided.
 Example::